sw1sh/QuantumPotatoChips/typst/main.typ

 )

 = Why Quantum Potato Chips Are Most-Classical States?
-We investigate the properties of quantum states within the "quantum potato chip", which we argue is the most classical among quantum states represented on the Bloch sphere.
+We investigate the properties of quantum states within the "quantum potato chip", which we argue is the most classical among quantum states represented in the Bloch sphere.
 To support this claim, we present two complementary arguments.
 First, we demonstrate that the Matthews correlation measure vanishes exclusively for the quantum potato chip state, signifying its classical nature.
 Second, we show that states lying on the quantum potato chip can be generated solely through projective measurements in the Pauli-X and Pauli-Z bases, further reinforcing its status as a minimal (or call it most-classical) quantum states.

 == Matthews correlation as a measure for classicality To quantify the classicality of the quantum potato chip compared to other points in the Bloch sphere, one can use Matthews correlation coefficient.
 Given binary variable defining the probability vector as
 $
 arrow(p) = {p_1,p_2,p_3,p_4} = mat(p_11, p_12; p_21, p_22),
-$ <prob_vector>
+$ <eq:prob_vector>
 the corresponding Matthews correlation coefficient is given by:
 //#float[
   $